 The shells are falling.

-Well done! our today's lesson is devoted to our teeth, more than once we have had conversations and talked about how to take care of our teeth, but we received a letter to our school in which there is a request to remind everyone once again how, it is necessary to follow and take care after them.
+Well done!
+Our lesson today is dedicated to our teeth, more than once we have had conversations and talked about how to take care of our teeth, but we received a letter to our school, in which there is a request to once again remind everyone how to take care and care after them.

 Listen to this letter that one tooth sent us.
-He even sent a photo of himself.
-On it he is very very sad
+He even sent his photo.
+In it he looks very very sad

-And that's why he is sad, we learn from the letter.
+But we find out why he is sad from the letter.

 Hello guys.

--I am a little milk tooth, so I decided to write you a letter and tell you about my life !.
+-I am a little baby tooth, so I decided to write you a letter and tell you about my life!
 We live in a house called Rotik.
-I have many, many brothers, the same milk teeth.
+I have many, many brothers, the same baby teeth.
 As many as 19!
 And two sisters - Upper Desna and Lower Desna.

 In the meantime, we need to save space for permanent teeth, do not push and do not fall out ahead of time.
-We want them to be smooth and white and healthy.
-Therefore, I, my brothers, love it very much when our beloved aunts, Toothpaste and Toothbrush, come to visit us.
-But it happens that you guys forget about us and do not want to help us preserve our whiteness and health.
-When you don’t clean us, don’t rinse your mouth after eating, eat a lot of sweets and gnaw on nuts, then we live very badly, so we become so sad.
-I really want you guys not to forget about us and what needs to be done, and
+We want them to be smooth and white, and also healthy.
+That’s why my brothers and I really love it when our favorite aunties come to visit us.
+Toothpaste and Toothbrush.
+But it happens that you guys forget about us and don’t want to help us maintain our whiteness and health.
+When you don’t clean us, don’t rinse your mouth after eating, eat a lot of sweets and chew nuts, then our life is very bad, that’s why we become so sad.
+I really want you guys to not forget about us and what needs to be done, and

-Here is a letter.
-Guys, will we help the tooth in his request?
-How can we take care of our teeth?
+Here's a letter.
+Guys, let's help Zubik with his request?
+Let's tell you how we know how to take care of our teeth?

-When a person is born, at first he has no teeth.
-Then they gradually appear and by the age of 2-3, his first teeth completely erupt.
+When a person is born, he initially has no teeth.
+Then they gradually appear and by the age of 2-3 years, his first teeth have fully erupted.
 They are called DAIRY.
-But they live only for a few years.
-Then they begin to fall out gradually, and in their place others grow - PERMANENT.
-Now you have just such an age when your teeth change and fall out.
-Truth?
+But they only live for a few years.
+Then they begin to gradually fall out, and in their place others grow - PERMANENT.
+Now you are just at the age when your teeth change and fall out.
+Is it true?

-You see, losing teeth is not at all scary, on the contrary, if teeth fall out not from illness, but because the time has come.
-But sometimes children forget that the main thing is to be able to care for their teeth.
+You see, losing teeth is not scary at all, on the contrary, if the teeth fall out not from illness, but because the time has come.
+But sometimes children forget that the main thing is to be able to take care of their teeth.

 So, what do we know about how to take care of your teeth?

-Brush your teeth at least 2 times a day: in the morning after breakfast and in the evening after dinner, at night. - After each meal, you need to rinse your mouth. - It is very important to choose the right toothbrush and toothpaste.
+You should brush your teeth at least 2 times a day: in the morning after breakfast and in the evening after dinner, at night. - After every meal you need to rinse your mouth. – It is very important to choose the right toothbrush and pasta.

-The brush should have artificial bristles and a medium-hard brush is best.
+The brush should have artificial bristles and it is better to use a medium-hard brush.

 You need to change your toothbrush every three months.

-Do you know that you need to not only take care of your teeth, but also eat right, but what foods you can or cannot eat, we will now find out
+Do you know that you need not only to take care of your teeth, but also to eat right, but we will now find out what foods you can or cannot eat

-Now we are going to play the Game "Harmful - useful" with you.
-Children are given cards with pictures of food.
+Now we will play with you the Game “Harmful - Useful”.
+Children are given cards with pictures of food products.

 Exercise: